1912 Republican Party presidential primaries: January: Delegate elections begin and LaFollette declines

+On January 12, Roosevelt considered launching his campaign by replying to a joint letter of invitation by Robert P. Bass, Glasscock, Herbert S. Hadley, and Stubbs.
+These four governors had been urging him to run for the presidency, but the idea was almost abandoned when it was leaked.
+However, he continued with the idea after governors Osborn and Chester Hardy Aldrich also announced their support.

-On January 16, a "Roosevelt National Committee" was independently formed in Chicago; speculation became widespread that the former president would announce a campaign in late February, when he was scheduled to speak at the Ohio constitutional convention.
+On January 16, the Roosevelt National Committee was independently formed in Chicago; speculation became widespread that the former president would announce a campaign in late February, when he was scheduled to speak at the Ohio constitutional convention.
 He publicly stated that he would be willing to entertain a draft and would feel "in honor bound" if it came from the "plain people."

+There was an attempt to end La Follette's campaign by promising a Roosevelt-La Follette ticket.
+La Follette rejected this, but the Pinchots, who faced embarrassment if they switched to Roosevelt after publicly asking La Follette to run, unsuccessfully tried to convince him to withdraw.
+Many of La Follette supporters, including the Pinchots and Flinn, secretly contributed to Roosevelt while still campaigning for La Follette in January.

 Delegate selections began as early as January 23, when the district convention for Oklahoma's 4th congressional district devolved into anarchy; the local committee chair attempted a stampede for Roosevelt, complete with men in Rough Riders costumes, but was reminded that La Follette was Taft's only official challenger and repelled from the stage.
 After the convention voted 118–32 to endorse Taft over La Follette, the chairman went outside and detonated five hundred pounds of high explosives.

-On February 2, Roosevelt privately told Hiram Johnson that he would run.
-The same night, Roosevelt progressives got the opening they were looking for when La Follette delivered a speech lasting over two hours (with some portions being repeated) to the Periodical Publishers Association in Philadelphia.
-La Follette, who had recently recovered from ptomaine poisoning, was deprived of sleep, and was distraught over a life-threatening operation to his daughter, devolved into a harangue of the newspapermen.
-After the speech and a disastrous reception in the press, his support rapidly vanished.